multatronic/goto/README.md

 Entries are stored in a json file `.g2dict` in your home folder.
 G2dict will create it if it isn't there, so you can safely delete it (you will lose your aliases ofcourse).

-jump to a directory with `goto [ALIAS]`, you can jump back to the previous directory with 'goto prev'
+jump to a directory with `goto [ALIAS]`, you can jump back to the previous directory with `goto prev`